aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/htmlloadoptions/_index.md

 ```

-Indicates whether delete redundant spaces when the text wraps lines using <br>tag.The default value is false.
+Indicates whether delete redundant spaces when the text wraps lines using `<br>` tag.
+The default value is false.

 **Returns:**
 boolean